-On June 2, 2021, the Company completed the acquisition of GOE.
-The Company purchased GOE (a private Nevada-incorporated company) from American Consolidated Minerals Corp., a wholly-owned subsidiary of Starcore International Mines Ltd. ("Starcore") for US\$100,000 (\$121,452).
-GOE holds the exploration permits ("Plan of Operations") and a reclamation bond registered with the U.S. Bureau of Land Management ("BLM") with respect to the Toiyabe Gold Project in Lander County, Nevada (the "Toiyabe Property") (Note 6).
+The Company acquired a subsidiary, Golden Oasis Exploration Inc. ("GOE"), on June 2, 2021.
+The Company purchased GOE (a private Nevada incorporated company) from American Consolidated Minerals Corp., a wholly-owned subsidiary of Starcore International Mines Ltd. ("Starcore") for US\$100,000 (\$121,452).
+GOE holds the exploration permits ("Plan of Operations") and a reclamation bond registered with the U.S. Bureau of Land Management ("BLM") with respect to the Toiyabe Gold Project in Lander County, Nevada (the "Toiyabe Property").